A Little Quiz

 The dates shown in this document are based on the Kaluach – Hebrew/Civil Calendar version 3.2.43.25.
 However, the calendar prior to 1 AD which is shown at the end of this document, was taken from the android application HEB-DATE.

-Phil Ondrei, and Frank & Sally Glemba providing editing on the initial manuscript.
+Phil Ondrei, and Frank & Sally Glemba provided editing on the initial manuscript.

 No comments: